jihunhwang/jihunhwang.github.io/_pages/links.md

   </li>

 <li>
   <a href="https://www.graphclasses.org/index.html">ISGCI</a>, an encyclopaedia of graph classes.
+Then there are <a href="https://errorcorrectionzoo.org/">EC Zoo</a> for error correcting codes and <a href="https://complexityzoo.net/Complexity_Zoo">Complexity Zoo</a> for computational complexity classes.
 </li>

 <li>